InnovativeInventor/Random-Password/README.md

 You can view the progress of the generator by looking at the progress meter.

+# Update
+To update, simply run through the installation process again.

 # Contributions
 Feel free to contribute and add more features!